 A Federal Compliance Audit

-State of Texas Federal Portion of the Statewide Single Audit Report for the Year Ended August 31, 2021
+State of Texas Federal Portion of the Statewide Single Audit Report for the Fiscal Year Ended August 31, 2016

 In our opinion, the schedule of expenditures of federal awards is fairly stated in all material respects in relation to the consolidated financial statements as a whole.

-Jump to Independent Auditor’s Report on the Schedule of Expenditures of Federal Awards
+Jump to Report on the Schedule of Expeditures of Federal Awards

-Independent Auditors’ Report on Compliance for Each Major Federal Program and Report on Internal Control Over Compliance Required by the Uniform Guidance
+Independent Auditor’s Report on Compliance for Each Major Program and Report on Internal Control Over Compliance Required by Uniform Guidance

-We have audited the State of Texas’ (the State) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the State’s major federal programs for the year ended August 31, 2021.
-The State’s major federal programs are identified in the summary of auditors’ results section of the accompanying schedule of findings and questioned costs.
+We have audited the State of Texas’ (the State) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the State’s major federal programs for the year ended August 31, 2016.

 This section identifies material weaknesses, significant deficiencies, and instances of non-compliance, including questioned costs, as required to be reported by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, Section 200.516 Audit Findings.